jedisct1/Pincaster/README.markdown

 transaction that creates or changes data.

-    In order to save disk space and to speed up the server start up, a new and optimized journal can be written as a background process.
+    In order to save disk space and to speed up the server start up, a new and optimized journal can be written by a background process.
 Once this operation is complete, the new journal will automatically replace the previous file.